Tag Archive for: ESG

 Disclosure Requirements

-1. ESRS E4 requires that a business discloses its strategic plan to ensure that their business model will become compatible with the transition to achieve no net loss of biodiversity by 2030, net gain from 2030 and full recovery by 2050.
+1. ESRS E4 requires that a business disclose its strategic plan to ensure that their business model will become compatible with the transition to achieve no net loss of biodiversity by 2030, net gain from 2030 and full recovery by 2050.
 This disclosure will need to include plans to address nature loss within the value chain as well as confirmation that the strategy has been approved by the relevant management boards.

 2. Each business will be required to disclose all policies relating to biodiversity and ecosystems.
 This is to ensure that businesses actually have policies to protect nature and how these policies are monitored and managed.